My old woodworking workshop

 The contraption I use as a substitute is often referred to as a 'panel saw', or a 'table saw sled'.
 Whatever it's called, I find it very useful.

 My sliding table contraption is perfect for square cuts, but I still needed something for cutting 45 degree angles.
 I don't think much of the standard cross cut miter gadgets, and besides, I didn't have one.
 So I built a 45 degree version of my panel cutter as well.
-For completeness, I should also build a version that is 45 degrees the other direction, but usually I just clamp a 45 degree triangle to my panel saw gadgets.
+For completeness, I should also build a version that is 45 degrees the other direction, but usually I just clamp a 45 degree triangle to table saw sled.
 For angle cuts that are close to a right angle, I usually just clamp a small block of wood to the fence to get the work piece to rest against the fence at an angle.

 To my Woodworking website.